WismutHansen/READ2ME/README.md

 - **BeautifulSoup**: Library for parsing HTML and XML documents.
 - **pdfminer**: Library for extracting text from PDF documents.
 - **python-dotenv**: Library for managing environment variables.
+- **newspaper4k**: Library for extracting articles from news websites.
+- **wikipedia**: Library for extracting information from Wikipedia articles.
+- **schedule**: Library for scheduling tasks.
+Used to schedule automatic news retrieval twice a day.

 ## Contributing